annah4182/about-anna/README.md

 Anna Huang
 Student
-High School of Telecommunications Arts and Technology annah4182@hstat.org
+High School of Telecommunications Arts and Technology
+annah4182@hstat.org

-Anna Huang, born in 2003, grew up in Brooklyn, NY.
-She is currently now a junior at HSTAT and taking SEP as one of her classes.
-She is an Aquarius.
-She's interested in horoscopes and zodiac signs, to which she believes that most of the part is true.
+Hi!
+My name is Anna.
+I'm 16 years old and I live in Brooklyn.
+I'm currently a junior at HSTAT and I take SEP as one of my classes.
+I'm an Aquarius.
+I'm interested in horoscopes and zodiac signs, to which I believe that most of part of what they say is true.

 Schedule